 Today is officially Mardi Gras!
 Or Fat Tuesday!
 Or the day before Ash Wednesday! lol.
-Which means that this city has been in official party mode for over two weeks.
+This means that this city has been in official party mode for over two weeks.
 Oh, did you think that parades only happen on Mardi Gras day?
-Well let me tell you…they don’t!
+Well, let me tell you…they don’t!
 They happen ALL THE TIME!

 I took a number of pictures and the parades were at night, so pardon any slight blurriness or crazy hair (I like to call it Mardi Gras hair).

-Here is me, Kaelin and Karen near the beginning of the parade.
-(We took a pic afterwards with even more of our loot!)
+Here is me, Kaelin, and Karen near the beginning of the parade.
+(We took a pic afterward with even more of our loot!)

 But before Muses, the Krewe for Chaos went by…and I’m not sure what the parade was before that.
 Mike and I only caught the end of that one.

-Here’s the two goof balls who were with me.
+Here are the two goofballs who were with me.
 I had a really nice picture of them, but it turned out super fuzzy.
 Darn.
 That’s okay…they liked the goofy one better.

 Only in New Orleans would you have a bunch of men walking through the parade with open flames!
-I think that this a long standing tradition that helped to light the way along the route and let you know that the parade was coming.
+I think that this is a long-standing tradition that helped to light the way along the route and let you know that the parade was coming.
 (Now the parade always begins with police cars and firetrucks! lol)

 I think that every Krewe has a King and a (much younger) Queen.
 I don’t remember the queen, but I did get a shot of the King.
 Not to be confused with the official King of Mardi Gras who rides in the Rex parade.